mseminatore/testy/README.md

 NOT_EQUAL_ARRAY(a, b) | tests for inequality of two arrays EQUAL_EPSILON(a, b) | tests that fabs(a - b) > epsilon

-Below is a minimalist example of usage:
+Below is a simple example of usage.

 ```c
 #include "test.h"